The Two Popes: Is the Movie Based on a True Story?

 In real life, Benedict was a quiet, intellectual figure who formerly had a long academic career as a theology professor.
 As shown in ‘The Two Popes’, Benedict, played by Anthony Hopkins, did live in his summer house in Casa Gandolfo.
 He also re-introduced several papal garments which had fallen to disuse like the red papal shoes which Hopkin’s Benedict wears, which also starts one of the earlier debates between him and Francis.

 Pope Francis, on the other hand, is known to have a relatively more liberal and minimalist approach, which the film has also gotten right with Jonathan Pryce’s Francis.
-He is known to have had open discussions on relevant issues like climate change, economy, war, and human rights related subjects including homosexuality and the role of women in church.
-He doesn’t step away completely from traditional views of the Catholic Church and is against gay marriage and abortion among several other things.
-But he has still made a step towards making the church inclusive of people from all communities, as he preaches mercy towards all beings irrespective who they are, how they are made and how they sin.
+He is known to have had open discussions on relevant issues like climate change, the economy, war, and human rights-related subjects, including homosexuality and the role of women in the church.
+He doesn’t step away completely from traditional views of the Catholic Church and is against gay marriage and abortion, among several other things.
+But he has still made a step towards making the church inclusive of people from all communities, as he preaches mercy towards all beings irrespective of who they are, how they are made, and how they sin.

 From Fanta to Tango: How Much of It is Real?

-The movie has the two popes interact properly for the first time at Benedict’s summer residence, where Francis flies in because he wants to resign and is having his own doubts with the where the Church is headed.
-This premise is entirely fictional as there is no proof that Francis ever thought of resigning, and that Benedict summoned him because he wanted to discuss his own resignation with him.
+The movie has the two popes interact properly for the first time at Benedict’s summer residence, where Francis flies in because he wants to resign and has his own doubts about where the Church is headed.
+This premise is entirely fictional, as there is no proof that Francis ever thought of resigning and that Benedict summoned him because he wanted to discuss his own resignation with him.

-However, Benedict did have to fly to Vatican from his summer residence because of the Vatileaks scandal as shown in the film, but he went back alone.
-It also true that Benedict and Francis met around 3 times before Benedict resigned so they definitely did have conversations, but of course, there is no way to know what they spoke about.
+Benedict did have to fly to the Vatican from his summer residence because of the Vatileak scandal, as shown in the film, but he went back alone.
+It is also true that Benedict and Francis met around three times before Benedict resigned, so they definitely did have conversations, but of course, there is no way to know what they spoke about.

-Also, though the two popes never watched soccer or had pizza together.
-Nor did they ever tango together as shown in ‘The Two Popes’, there was some truth to those scenes as well.
-Benedict is indeed really fond of drinking Fanta, and he loved playing the piano, as the film portrays.
-In fact, pope emeritus Benedict spends a lot of his time playing Mozart and Beethoven on his piano as the two are his favourite composers.
+Also, though the two popes never watched soccer or had pizza together, nor did they ever tango together, as shown in ‘The Two Popes,’ there was some truth to those scenes as well.
+Benedict is indeed really fond of drinking Fanta, and he loves playing the piano, as the film portrays.
+In fact, pope emeritus Benedict spends a lot of his time playing Mozart and Beethoven on his piano, as the two are his favourite composers.

-The piano scene between the two in the film becomes significant, as it symbolizes harmony between the two despite their differences.
-Similarly, Pope Francis, being from Argentina, has a deep love for both dancing tango and watching football from a time when he was simply Jorge Bergoglio.
-The scenes were created to offer a contrast to the grandiosity of the Church, and show a much more humane side to the two characters.
+The piano scene between the two in the film becomes significant, as it symbolizes harmony between them despite their differences.
+Similarly, Pope Francis, being from Argentina, has a deep love for dancing tango and watching football from a time when he was simply Jorge Bergoglio.
+The scenes were created to offer a contrast to the grandiosity of the Church and show a much more humane side to the two characters.

 Real-Life Footage